advanced-research/quorum500/README.md

 # quorum500

-Easily manage your platform across different cloud providers (and bare metal) from a centralized place.
+Easily manage your platform across different cloud providers (and bare metal) from a centralised place.

 # Idea